ICTD-Maroubra/PEMS/README.md

 PEMS server requires a Linux environment with [BlueZ](http://www.bluez.org/) &ge; 5.37 installed.
 An easy way to deploy has been provided through a [Docker](https://www.docker.com/) image.

+**NOTE**: Due to issues with device sharing in both MacOS xhyve and Windows Hyper-V virtualization layers, Docker for Mac and Docker for Windows will not be able to make use of the bluetooth devices for monitoring.

 First build the image:

 ```bash